cipherstash/helm-charts/charts/cipherstash-proxy/README.md

 ## Support

 For support with CipherStash Proxy, visit [CipherStash Documentation](https://docs.cipherstash.com) or contact support@cipherstash.com.

+## Version Compatibility

+This chart is compatible with:
+- Kubernetes 1.16+
+- Helm 3.2.0+
+- CipherStash Proxy 2.1.2+

+## Changelog

+### Version 0.1.2
+- Added support for external secrets for all configuration values
+- Enhanced secret management with chart-managed and external secret options
+- Added comprehensive documentation for all configuration options
+- Improved troubleshooting guides for external secrets